Weighted theory of Toeplitz operators on the Bergman space: Introduction

 The purpose of this paper is to investigate the weighted properties of Toeplitz operators on the Bergman space of $\mathbb{B}_n$.
-We consider both the perspective of these operators acting on $L^p_\sigma$ as well as $\mathcal{A}^p_\sigma.$ The latter perspective has been typical in the study of compactness of Toeplitz operators, but Toeplitz operators with decaying symbols have also been studied from the point of view of operators that ``improve" $L^p$ spaces, see \cite{CM2006}.
-By considering Toeplitz operators as integral operators from a harmonic analysis perspective, we may study their boundedness and compactness on $L^p_\sigma$ as well as $\mathcal{A}^p_{\sigma}$.
+We consider both the perspective of these operators acting on $L^p_\sigma$ as well as $\mathcal{A}^p_\sigma.$ The latter perspective has been typical in the study of compactness of Toeplitz operators, however Toeplitz operators with decaying symbols have also been considered as operators that ``improve" $L^p$ spaces, see \cite{CM2006}.
+By viewing Toeplitz operators as integral operators from a harmonic analysis perspective, we study their boundedness and compactness on $L^p_\sigma$ as well as $\mathcal{A}^p_{\sigma}$.